KathyReid/pivotsummit-2016/transcript.md

 SLIDE: Distopia vs Utopia

 We've learned that there's really two polarised views about the future of work.
 On one side we have the utopian view - that automation and the rise of AI will generate limitless new opportunities for employment in a range of exciting fields - nanotechnology, artificial intelligence, genetics, agricultural technology, automated transport and so on.
 This is tempered by the pessimistic view that advances will cause massive dislocation of employment.
-The reality of course lies somewhere in between these two extremes, specific to individual industries, regions and occupations.
+The reality of course lies somewhere in between these two extremes.

 #### How do we respond